pmin825/CheetahTyper/README.md

 ## Description

 CheetahTyper is a game that allows users to work on their typing speed in a fun way.
-This game was made primarily with just Vanilla Javascript/HTML5/CSS3, and did not use any additional libraries.
+Players will try and get Cheetah to the finish line, by correctly typing each sentence/paragraph that is presented within an alotted amount of time.
+There are a variety of game difficulties so that anybody can pick up and enjoy this game, and also practice working on their typing speed at the same time!

 <p align="center">
   <img width="100" height="100" src="https://github.com/pmin825/CheetahTyper/blob/main/assets/cheetah.png">